-The town is also a must-visit for foodies.
-Kinsale is well known for its restaurants, including the Michelin-starred Bastion restaurant.
+The West Cork town is also a must-visit for foodies.
+Kinsale is well known for its restaurants, including the Michelin-starred Bastion restaurant in the town centre.
 It also holds many food festivals throughout the year.

 3. Clifden, Co.
 Galway – perfect for exploring Connemara

-Set amongst the breathtaking Connemara scenery, Clifden is a must-see if you want to take in the best the Irish landscape Ireland has to offer.
-Take a drive along the 11 km Sky Road, from Clifden Bay to Streamstown Bay, on a clear day to make the most of the incredible views.
+Set amongst the breathtaking Connemara scenery, Clifden is a must-see if you want to take in the best of the dramatic landscape that Ireland has to offer.
+Take a drive along the 11 km (6.8 miles) Sky Road, from Clifden Bay to Streamstown Bay, on a clear day to make the most of the incredible views.

 2. Dingle, Co.
 Kerry – picturesque and coastal